michaelphagen/Shelly/README.md

 # Shelly
-A Max/MSP Package Library of simple wrappers for the shell external object
+A Max/MSP Package Library of simple wrappers for the shell external object.

+Includes:
+shelly.directory: Create Directories directly from Max shelly.notification: Generate MacOS Notifications shelly.play: Play audio directly to your system DAC using the shell object shelly.sr: Check Sample Rate of DAC/ADC Devices shelly.volume: Change System DAC Volume and [Jeremy Bernstein and Bill Orcutt's Incredible Shell Object](https://github.com/jeremybernstein/shell), which enables the 5 wrappers.

-# Shell License
+### Shell License
 shell Copyright (c) 2013-2018 Jeremy Bernstein and Bill Orcutt

 Permission is hereby granted, free of charge, to any person obtaining a copy